foonathan/debug_assert/README.md

 A module handler must have `static` function `handle()` that takes a `debug_assert::source_location`, the stringified expression and any additional arguments you pass to `DEBUG_ASSERT()` (besides the `debug_assert::level`).

 See `example.cpp` for more information and [read the blogpost](https://foonathan.github.io/blog/2016/09/16/assertions.html).

+### CMake

+For convenience you can also use CMake to setup the include directory, set the C++11 flag and have options that map to the customizable macros.
+Simple call `add_subdirectory(path/to/debug_assert)` and then `target_link_libraries(my_target PUBLIC debug_assert)`.
+It will not actually build something, only setup the flags.
+The options are named like the macros.

 ## Documentation